 Overview: The human rights crisis in housing facing families with children

-The crisis of homelessness and unaffordable housing for low-income and Indigenous families with children, and the consequences of homelessness and mass eviction on children, is probably the most serious systemic issue affecting the human rights of children in Canada.
+The effects of the housing and homelessness crisis for low-income and Indigenous families with children, and the consequences of homelessness and mass eviction on children, are probably the most serious systemic issues affecting the human rights of children in Canada.

-It is important that in this periodic review the Committee provide explicit and concrete recommendations about how this human rights crisis for children can be addressed to protect and ensure children’s rights under the Convention on the Rights of the Child (CRC).
+It is important that in this periodic review, the Committee provide explicit and concrete recommendations on how this human rights crisis for children can be addressed to protect and ensure children’s rights under the Convention on the Rights of the Child (CRC).
 Canada’s response to questions 10 and 16 of the List of Issues omitted critical information that will be important for the Committee to identify key concerns and helpful recommendations.

 Canada neglected to identify widespread concerns that the National Housing Strategy (NHS) has, to date, failed to adequately address the housing needs of low-income families and Indigenous households with children, and failed to implement clear goals and timelines for the elimination of homelessness among families with children.

 In addition, Canada neglected to inform the Committee of the historic National Housing Strategy Act (NHSA) adopted federally in 2019, which, for the first time in Canadian legislation, recognizes the right to adequate housing as defined in international human rights law.
 This legislation is distinguished from the National Housing Strategy itself.
 Indeed, the NHSA requires the NHS to be revised to conform with international human rights.
 The NHSA is therefore a critical means through which Canada can achieve compliance with children’s right to housing under articles 3, 16 and 27 of the CRC.
-If properly implemented, the NHSA should ensure that the National Housing Strategy is revised and enhanced to realize the right to adequate housing of families with children.
+If properly implemented, the NHSA should ensure that the National Housing Strategy is revised and enhanced to realize the right to adequate housing for families with children.

 This submission will focus on two particular areas that we hope the Committee will address in its review: